-- 1. Chelsea Farms, Inc. (Applicant) requested approval of a shoreline substantial development permit (SSDP) to develop commercial intertidal geoduck beds on 0.75 acres of leased tidelands at 7435 Cooper Point Road, Olympia, Washington.
-1 The subject tidelands, do not include any upland areas within the subject property, are located on Eld Inlet of Puget Sound.
+- 1. Chelsea Farms, Inc. (Applicant) requested approval of a shoreline substantial development permit (SSDP) to develop commercial intertidal geoduck beds on three acres of leased tidelands at 7133 Cooper Point Road, Olympia, Washington.1 The subject tidelands, which do not include any upland areas within the subject property, are located on Eld Inlet of Puget Sound.
 Exhibits 1, 1.C, and 1.D. - 2.
 The subject property and surrounding parcels are zoned Rural Residential Resource (RRR 1/5).
 Exhibits 1 and 1.B.
 Primary permitted uses in the RRR 1/5 zone include single and two-family residences, agriculture, home occupations, and farm housing.
 Thurston County Code (TCC) 20.09A.020.
 The zoning ordinance defines "agriculture" as including raising, harvesting, and processing clams.
 TCC 20.03.040(3).
 Consequently, the proposed aquaculture use is allowed in the RRR 1/5 zone.
 Exhibit 1. - 3.
 Surrounding upland parcels are developed with single-family residences.
-Adjacent tidelands to the south of the project area contain a commercial shellfish farm.
-Exhibit 1.D. - 4.
-The subject Puget Sound shoreline is under the jurisdiction of the Shoreline Master Program for the Thurston Region (SMPTR), which designates the site as a Rural shoreline environment.
+Adjacent tidelands to the north and south of the project area contain commercial shellfish farms.
+Exhibits 1 and 1.D. - 4.
+The subject Puget Sound shoreline is under the jurisdiction of the Washington State Shoreline Management Act, as regulated through the local Shoreline Master Program for the Thurston Region (SMPTR), which designates the site as a Rural shoreline environment.
 Aquaculture is an allowed use in the Rural shoreline environment.
-Non-exempt development within shoreline jurisdiction that exceeds \$7,047.00 in fair market value requires an SSDP.
-In this case the proposed geoduck farm is not an exempt activity and the fair market value would exceed \$7,047.00.
-Exhibits 1 and 1.D; SMPTR, Section 3.III.D; Exhibit 1; Washington State Register (WSR) 17-17-007. - 5.
+Nonexempt development within shoreline jurisdiction that exceeds \$7,047.00 in fair market value requires an SSDP.
+In this case, the proposed geoduck farm is not an exempt activity and the fair market value would exceed \$7,047.00.
+Exhibits 1 and 1.D; SMPTR, Section 3.II1.D; Exhibit 1; Washington State Register (WSR) 17-17-007. - 5.
 The proposed geoduck culture area is the portion of the tidelands between -4.5 feet mean lower low water (MLLW) to +1.0 feet MLLW.
-The geoducks would be planted in 10inch lengths of four-inch diameter PVC pipe, placed on end and pushed into substrate, leaving approximately three to four inches of each pipe exposed.
+The geoducks would be planted in 10-inch lengths of four-inch diameter PVC pipe, placed on end and pushed into substrate, leaving approximately three to four inches of each pipe exposed.
 The purpose of the tubes is to exclude predators, as the geoduck seed are vulnerable due to their small size and shallow depth.
 The tubes would be placed at a density of approximately one per square foot, and each would be covered by a mesh cap secured by a UV-resistant rubber band.
 Area netting, if used, would consist of 40- by 40- foot squares secured to the sand with rebar spaced every five feet around the perimeter.
+Exhibit 1.D. - 6.
+The proposed planting area would require no site preparation.
+No benthic organisms or substrate material would be removed, and there would be no redirection of upland runoff.
 Exhibit 1.D.